-- 5.4.2 In accordance with SNH guidance (2017a6) guidance a pine marten survey was undertaken within the Proposed Development, extended to include all habitats within 250m of development infrastructure. - 5.4.3 The survey searched for field evidence such as dens and scats, particularly on rocks, trees stumps and around woodland edge.
+- 5.4.1 Pine martens are listed on Schedule 5 of the Wildlife and Countryside Act 1981 (as amended).
+Various methods of capturing or killing pine martens are also listed in the Conservation (Natural Habitats, &c.)
+Regulations 1994 (as amended). - 5.4.2 In accordance with SNH guidance (2017a5) guidance a pine marten survey was undertaken within the Site, extended to include all habitats within 250m of development infrastructure. - 5.4.3 The survey searched for field evidence such as dens and scats, particularly on rocks, trees stumps and around woodland edge.